judnich/TupleMarkup/README.md

 An extremely simple all-purpose markup language: nested lists with syntax that alleviates "bracket overload".
 It enables JSON-like and XML-like semantics within the same clean and consistent language, plus much more.

+**NOTE:** _This project is very much a work-in-progress at the moment.
+While the language spec is mostly done, it still needs parser and read/write API implementations in as many languages as possible.
+Implementations in C, Javascript, and possibly Mozilla Rust, Google Go, and C++ are planned for the "official" release._

 ### What is in this repository?

 This repo contains TML parsers and query APIs implemented in a variety of languages.
 These allow your applications to quickly and easily access data from TML files.
 Refer to a TML parser implementation folder for examples and documentation on using TML data in your application.